Mario Manningham

-Manningham later signed with the San Francisco 49ers and played two seasons with the team.
-He re-signed with the Giants on March 18, 2014.
-He played college football at Michigan.

 College career

-In 2005, as a freshman, Manningham recorded 27 receptions for 433 yards and six touchdowns, including the game-winning catch as time expired in the game against Penn State, handing the Nittany Lions their only loss that season.
+In 2005, as a freshman, Manningham recorded 27 receptions for 433 yards and six touchdowns, including the game-winning touchdown catch as time expired in the game against Penn State on October 15, handing the Nittany Lions their only loss that season.

 Manningham finished 2006 with a total 38 receptions 703 yards and nine touchdowns.
 He was named Big Ten Offensive Player of the Week two weeks in a row, first against Notre Dame and then against Wisconsin.
 During the sixth game of the season against Michigan State, Manningham injured his knee and underwent arthroscopic knee surgery on October 10.
 Manningham made his first game appearance after the injury as a reserve wide receiver on November 4 against Ball State.

-Manningham had a total of 72 receptions for 1,174 yards and 12 touchdowns in 2007.
+Manningham had a total of 72 receptions for 1,174 yards and 12 touchdowns in 2007, and was named a second-team All-American.

-After the 2007 season, Manningham opted to forgo his eligibility for his senior year in 2008 and entered the NFL Draft.
+After the 2007 season, Manningham opted to forgo his eligibility for his senior year and entered the 2008 NFL draft.
 He finished his career at Michigan with 137 receptions for 2,310 yards and 27 touchdowns.
-Those marks placed him ninth, fifth, and fourth, respectively, in school history.
+Those marks placed him fifth and fourth all-time in school history in touchdowns and yards.